 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-In June 2007, the AICPA issued ASC 946, Clarification of the Scope of the Audit and Accounting Guide Investment Companies and Accounting by Parent Companies and Equity Method Investors for Investments in Investment Companies ("ASC 946").
-ASC 946 was effective for fiscal years beginning on or after December 15, 2007 with earlier application encouraged.
-After the Company's adoption of ASC 946, the FASB issued guidance which effectively delayed indefinitely the effective date of ASC 946.
-However, this additional guidance explicitly permitted entities that had early adopted ASC 946 before December 31, 2007 to continue to apply the provisions of ASC 946.
-The Company has elected to continue to apply the provisions of ASC 946.
-ASC 946 provides guidance for determining whether an entity is within the scope of the AICPA Audit and Accounting Guide for Investment Companies (the "Guide").
-The Guide provides guidance for determining whether the specialized industry accounting principles of the Guide should be retained in the financial statements of a parent company of an investment company or an equity method investor in an investment company.
-Effective August 17, 2007, the Company adopted ASC 946 and follows its provisions, which, among other things, requires that investments be reported at fair value in the financial statements.
+In June 2007, the AICPA issued Statement of Position 07-1, Clarification of the Scope of the Audit and Accounting Guide Investment Companies and Accounting by Parent Companies and Equity Method Investors for Investments in Investment Companies ("SOP 07-1").
+SOP 07-1 was effective for fiscal years beginning on or after December 15, 2007 with earlier application encouraged.
+After the Company's adoption of SOP 07-1, FASB Staff Position No. SOP 07-1-1 ("FSP 07-1-1"), which delayed indefinitely the effective date of SOP 07-1, was issued.
+However, FSP 07-1-1 explicitly permitted entities that early adopted SOP 07-1 before December 15, 2007 to continue to apply the provisions of SOP 07-1.
+The Company has elected to continue to apply the provisions of SOP 07-1.
+SOP 07-1 provides guidance for determining whether an entity is within the scope of the AICPA Audit and Accounting Guide Investment Companies ("the Guide") and provides guidance for determining whether the specialized industry accounting principles of the Guide should be retained in the financial statements of a parent company of an investment company or an equity method investor in an investment company.
+Effective August 17, 2007, the Company adopted SOP 07-1 and follows the provisions of the Guide which, among other things, requires that investments be reported at fair value in our financial statements.
 The following is a summary of significant accounting policies followed by the Company.

-(A) Valuation: The Company applies ASC 820-10, Fair Value Measurement and Disclosures ("ASC 820-10"), to its holdings of financial instruments.
-ASC 820-10 establishes a three-level valuation hierarchy for disclosure of fair value measurements.
+(A) Valuation: In September 2006, Statement of Financial Accounting Standards No. 157, Fair Value Measurements ("SFAS 157"), was issued and is effective for fiscal years beginning after November 15, 2007.
+The Company adopted SFAS 157 on January 1, 2008.
+There has been no impact on total shareholders' equity as a result of the Company's adoption of SFAS 157.
+SFAS 157 establishes a three-level valuation hierarchy for disclosure of fair value measurements.
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follows:

-- Level 1-inputs to the valuation methodology are observable and reflect quoted prices (unadjusted) for identical assets or liabilities in active markets, - Level 2-inputs to the valuation methodology other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly, and - · Level 3-inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+- Level 1-inputs to the valuation methodology are observable and reflect quoted prices (unadjusted) for identical assets or liabilities in active markets, - Level 2-inputs to the valuation methodology other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly and, - Level 3-inputs to the valuation methodology are unobservable and significant to the fair value measurement.